jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 =====================================

 In this tutorial, we will build off content from TACCs container tutorial by detailing how to build the **GPU enabled container** for a BERT classifier python script.
 This tutorial is an extension of `TACCs GPU aware containers tutorial <https://containers-at-tacc.readthedocs.io/en/latest/singularity/03.mpi_and_gpus.html#building-a-gpu-aware-container>`_.
+Prerequisite knowledge about the Docker platform and containerization is necessary to follow along with this tutorial, which can be found on the `TACC Containers Tutorial`<https://containers-at-tacc.readthedocs.io/en/latest/index.html>_ website.

-We will be covering:
+We will begin by:

-    1. Determining which CUDA, pytorch, python version, and which additional python packages you need.
-    2. Retrieving a docker image with the CUDA version you want.
-    3. Building a docker container on top of this image with python, pytorch, and other packages you need.
+- **Determining the necessary dependencies**, including the required versions of CUDA, PyTorch, Python, and additional Python packages.
+Next, we will:
+- **Select an appropriate NVIDIA CUDA base image** that aligns with our chosen CUDA version, considering the differences between base, runtime, and development images.
+We will then install PyTorch using the appropriate installation command to ensure compatibility with our environment.
+- Use this base image to **create a Dockerfile** that layers the selected CUDA image with a Python environment, installs PyTorch, and includes all additional dependencies specified in a requirements.txt file.
-    4. Uploading your container to dockerhub, downloading it onto Frontera, and converting it to an Apptainer for use on TACC systems.
+- **Upload the container to Docker Hub**, **transfer it to TACC systems like Frontera**, and **convert it into an Apptainer image** for seamless integration.

+By the end of this tutorial, we will have a fully customized, GPU-accelerated container optimized for running BERT classification tasks on TACC's high-performance computing resources.

 BERT classifier code requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    - We want to run the code contained in the bert-classifier.py script.
-This code requires:
+    - We want to run the code contained in the bert-classifier.py script, which requires:
     - CUDA 11.0
     - Python 10
     - pytorch 1.7.1